monyhar/monyhar/monyhar/docs/gpu/gpu_testing_bot_details.md

 1. Create a CL in the Chromium workspace the does the following.
 Here's an outdated [example CL](https://crrev.com/c/1554296).
-    1. Add your new bot (for example, "MyProject GPU Win10 Release (CoolNewGPUType)") to the chromium.gpu.fyi waterfall in [`waterfalls.pyl`][waterfalls.pyl].
+    1. Add your new bot (for example, "MyProject GPU Win10 Release (CoolNewGPUType)") to the monyhar.gpu.fyi waterfall in [`waterfalls.pyl`][waterfalls.pyl].
     1. Add your new bot to [`src/testing/buildbot/generate_buildbot_json.py`][generate_buildbot_json.py]